-Session 1: Federal Policy and Historical Perspective
+Lesson 1: Federal Policy and Historical Perspective

-Session 2: Customer Profile and Employment Selection
+Lesson 2: Customer Profile and Employment Selection

-Session 3: Organizational Marketing and Job Development
+Lesson 3: Organizational Marketing and Job Development

-Session 4: Job-Site Training
+Lesson 4: Job-Site Training

-Session 5: Long-Term Support
+Lesson 5: Long-Term Support

-Session 6: Funding
+Lesson 6: Funding

-- Compensatory Strategies: Dr. Katherine Inge
+- Job Analysis: Dr. Katherine Inge

-- Social Security Work Incentives: Jennifer McDonough
+- Social Security Disability Programs & Work Incentives: Jennifer McDonough

 Course Structure: The course consists of six lessons each lasts two weeks, giving participants ample time to complete the assignments.
 A new lesson is made available every other Monday morning by 9:00 a.m.
 E.T.
 The course web site is always available, and a participant may log in at any time in order to view content, listen to the lectures, and complete the assignments.
 Each lesson will require 6 - 8 hours of staff time to complete.
 Please note that our online offerings are intensive, and we do not recommend taking more than one of these courses concurrently.